 - Act as Diocesan director for CCHD and CRS, including supervision of CCHD interns.

 - Serve as the diocesan liaison on local social justice and charitable organizations.

 - Support the work of diocesan justice related committees, commissions and connect with lay ministry.

 - Participate on Department leadership activities and support the work of the diocese as a whole.

 - Supervise the work of the Diocesan Missions Coordinator and the Hispanic Ministry Office.

 - Prepare and manage the Life, Charity and Justice Office budget.

 - Oversee the work of the Criminal Justice Ministry and the Office of Black Catholics.

 - Participate in the Charity and Justice department of the TCC as directed by the Bishop.

 - Use effective and appropriate supervision and management techniques to maximize employee morale and effectiveness.

-- Maintain a work schedule that maximizes availability to parishes, diocesan staff and others.
+- Maintain a work schedule that maximizes reasonable availability to parishes, diocesan staff and other customers.

-- Knowledge of the Catholic teachings and structure of the Roman Catholic Church.
+- Knowledge and understanding of the spirituality and role of deacons in the Catholic Church.

-- Ability to operate various word-processing software, spreadsheets, and database programs including Microsoft Suite.
+- Ability to operate various word-processing software, spreadsheets, and database programs.

-- Ability to work effectively with others (staff, clergy, religious and laity).
+- Ability to provide excellent customer service and work effectively with staff, clergy, religious and laity.

 - Ability to organize, prioritize and utilize effective time management techniques.